NDmorsalin/JobHunter-a9/README.md

 in this page has only one **Apply now** button then this jobs item is stored on local storage

 > If You click on the **Apply now** button again after first time clicked then you will see a Tost and this Job will not be saved again on local storage

+## Mobile devices

+When click on right side top toggle button then show nav bar if you click on transparent site then close nav bar.